 The Tab does Beach Break Live

-We were in Newquay and met AlunaGeorge, Submotion Orchestra, Seattle Yacht Club and Callum Beattie.
+We went to Beach Break Live in Newquay and caught up with AlunaGeorge, Submotion Orchestra, Seattle Yacht Club and Callum Beattie.

 Despite driving rain, gale force winds and only four hours of sunshine we caught up with this lot…

 Friendly Edinburgh born singer songwriter we met during an impromptu gig on the bus from the campsite.
 Described by Jamie Cullum as a ‘natural songwriter’ and with Dizzee Rascal as a fan it won’t be long until you recognise this face.
 His album ‘This Time This Place‘ is well worth a listen for acoustic lovers and he can be found at festivals all over the UK this summer.
 Check out our exclusive gig with him at Northshore surf shop in Newquay below:

 Made up of Tom Dale and Denis Brice, both from Southport and performing as Seattle Yacht Club for a year.
 Tom’s just graduated from Lancaster University and upcoming gigs include Brighton, London and Liverpool.
 The likeable double act describe themselves as ‘electro art pop,’ sound like Two Door Cinema Club and influences are far and wide from Michael Jackson to The Zutons and Arcade Fire.
 Give them a listen, future hits include ‘Same Old Questions’ and keep an eye out for a video and single release coming up later this year.